veit/python-basics-tutorial/docs/test/pytest/markers.rst

        assert s.state == "done"

-The :func:`test_finish` function is not directly marked, but only one of its
-parameters: :samp:`pytest.param("in progress", marks=pytest.mark.smoke)`.
-You
-can use more than one marker by using the list form:
+The :func:`test_finish` function is not directly marked, but only one of its :term:`parameters <Parameter>`: :samp:`pytest.param("in progress", marks=pytest.mark.smoke)`.
+You can use more than one marker by using the list
+form:
 :samp:`marks=[pytest.mark.{ONE}, pytest.mark.{TWO}]`.
-If you want to mark all test cases of a parameterised test, insert the marker either above or below the decorator ``parametrize``, as with a normal function.
+If you want to mark all test cases of a :term:`parameterised <Parameter>` test, insert the marker either above or below the decorator ``parametrize``, as with a normal function.

-The previous example referred to function parameterisation.
+The previous example referred to function :term:`parameterisation <Parameter>`.
 However, you can also mark fixtures in the same way:

 .. code-block:: python
    :emphasize-lines: 8-9, 12